hpaluch/freebsd-files/README.md

 # My FreeBSD files

 Here are my FreeBSD configuration files from various machines.
+As of `May 2025` I use FreeBSD 14.2.

 List of machines: